chiralcode/Android-Live-Wallpaper-Template/README.md

 Android Live Wallpaper Template
 ===================================

-Basic live wallpaper template using Canvas and separate drawing Thread.
+Basic live wallpaper template using Canvas and a separate drawing Thread.

+Check out my development blog for further details. http://chiralcode.com/blog/

 Terms of Use